-Financial Crisis (GFC) peak.
+EU banks have a range of instruments at their disposal to fit their funding and risk transfer needs, such as securitisation and covered bonds.
+A general observation in the policy debate is that the volume of the European securitisation market has decreased and stabilised at lower levels than at the peak of the GFC.
 Other major jurisdictions have experienced similar trends.
-122 This should however be put in perspective with the fact that, while the issuance of true-sale securitisation has remained flat post-GFC, the issuance volumes of synthetic securitisation and covered bonds have grown significantly over the past years.
-123 In Europe, the Asset Backed Securitisation (ABS) market has proven to be resilient, whilst the issuance of Residential Mortgage Back Securities (RMBS) has declined as EU banks instead increased their use of covered bonds for the same range of underlying assets (see Chart A).
-At the same time, banks' use of synthetic securitisation has increased significantly in recent years - also helped by supportive changes in the regulatory framework.
-124 Synthetics have become the main securitisation vehicle used by banks to free up regulatory capital.
-125 European securitisation issuances therefore appear to be more dynamic than when assessed only for traditional, true-sale securitisations.
+123 However, this should be put in perspective by the fact that issuance volumes of synthetic securitisation and covered bonds have grown significantly over the past years.
+In Europe, the Asset Backed Securitisation (ABS) market has proven resilient, while the issuance of Residential Mortgage Back Securities (RMBS) has declined.
+This is due to the increased use instead by EU banks of covered bonds for the same range of underlying assets (Chart A).
+At the same time, banks' use of synthetic securitisation has increased significantly in recent years, also helped by supportive changes to the regulatory framework.
+Synthetics have become the main securitisation vehicle that banks use to free up regulatory capital.
+European securitisation issuances therefore appear to be more dynamic than when assessed only for traditional, true-sale securitisations.

-The introduction of more robust capital requirements in the aftermath of GFC does not seem to have negatively impacted the issuance of true-sale securitisations.
-The issuance of true-sale securitisation was not significantly impacted after the publication of the updated Basel standard for the regulatory capital treatment of securitisation exposures in July 2016.
-Rather, developments in the true-sale securitisation market were accompanied by an increased use in alternative instruments (such as covered bonds) as funding sources and risk transfer tools (synthetics).
-Indeed, covered bonds and synthetic securitisation provide banks with cheaper funding and risk transfer, respectively, alternatives than true-sale securitisations, which bundle the funding and risk transfer function.
-These developments are important to consider when assessing the need to review the prudential framework for incentivising issuances.
+The introduction of more robust capital requirements in the aftermath of the GFC does not seem to have negatively impacted the issuance of true-sale securitisations.
+Neither was it significantly impacted after the publication of the updated Basel standard for the regulatory capital treatment of securitisation exposures in July 2016.
+Rather, developments in the true-sale securitisation market were accompanied by an increased use of alternative instruments (such as covered bonds) as funding sources and risk transfer tools (synthetics).
+This is important to consider when assessing the need to review the prudential framework for incentivising issuances.